Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Box Hill suburb has a median taxpayer income of $65,674 and an average income of $77,422, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is higher than national averages, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $71,493 (median) and $84,282 (average).
-According to the 2021 Census, household, family, and personal incomes in Box Hill rank highly nationally, between the 93rd and 95th percentiles.
-Income distribution shows that 38.4% of locals (6,450 people) fall into the $1,500 - 2,999 income category, reflecting regional patterns where 30.9% occupy this range.
-A substantial proportion of high earners (47.0%) have incomes above $3,000 per week, indicating strong economic capacity in the area.
-High housing costs consume 20.8% of income, but strong earnings place disposable income at the 93rd percentile nationally, with the area's SEIFA income ranking placing it in the 10th decile.
+Box Hill suburb has median taxpayer income of $65,674 and average income of $77,422 according to latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is above national averages, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+By March 2026, estimated incomes are approximately $72,452 (median) and $85,412 (average), based on Wage Price Index growth of 10.32% since financial year 2023.
+In Box Hill, household, family, and personal incomes rank highly nationally, between 93rd and 95th percentiles according to 2021 Census figures.
+Income distribution shows that 38.4% of locals (6,991 people) earn between $1,500 - 2,999 weekly, reflecting regional patterns where 30.9% fall within this range.
+A substantial proportion, 47.0%, earn above $3,000 per week, indicating strong economic capacity.
+High housing costs consume 20.8% of income, but strong earnings place disposable income at the 93rd percentile nationally.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income